sorinpav/address-book/README.md

 ## Available Scripts

-To run the project, you need to execute:
+To run the project, you need to execute, in a terminal of choice:

+### `git clone` <Repo Path Here>

+This clones the repository on your machine.

 ### `npm install`